 The Turquoise Coast of Turkey

 The Turquoise coast of Turkey is nothing but admirable, scenic and of stunning beauty that will impress even the most hard core cynics of the country.
 Known as the long, jugged coastline that stretches between the rustic peninsula of Datca and the cosmopolitan region of Antalya, it also belongs to the Turkish Riviera that does not receive as much fame as its counterpart of France but is equally important, for it is the centre of a multi-millionaire industry of sailing enthusiasts and Blue voyage cruises.
+Its amazing backdrop is the Baba, Akdağ and Bey mountains; in ancient times it was known as Lycia, the region was home to craftsmen who left behind their work as shown by the distinctive rock tombs that are dotted throughout the landscape.
+The Turquoise coast has seen much development over the years nevertheless, many of its pretty coves and islets remain inaccessible to cars and therefore Yachting and Gulet trips are immensely popular and are a wonderful way of seeing this coast at its best.
+Despite this area been very popular with tourists and holiday home buyers construction in the area is minimal and there is a special protection for all of the archaeological sites and the wildlife here, thus most of this area has retained its natural charm and is unspoilt.

 Blue Voyage Cruise of the Turquoise Coast